All Episodes

 And this is only the first step in what is a lot more to come.

-Now, Republican briefed on Nunes' investigation said there are several areas of concern where federal agencies use government resources to try and create a narrative and influence the election.
+Now, a Republican briefed on Nunes' investigation said there are several areas of concern where federal agencies use government resources to try and create a narrative and influence the election.

-And some have suggested coordination with Hillary Clinton operatives, Sid Blumenthal and Cody Shearer to back up the false narrative, which I'm getting to in a second here.
+And some have suggested coordination with Hillary Clinton operatives Sid Blumenthal and Cody Shearer to back up the false narrative, which I'm getting to in a second here.

-And Nunes hinted at what's coming next in an interview Friday with Brett Bear, and I'll ask him about this tonight because Baer asked Nunes if more memos are coming out, and he said yes.
+And Nunes hinted at what's coming next in an interview Friday with Brett Baer, and I'll ask him about this tonight because Baer asked Nunes if more memos are coming out, and he said yes.

-So this come this just completes phase one.
+So this just completes phase one.

 This completes the FISA abuse portion of the investigation.

-And then he said we're in the middle of what I call phase two of our investigation, which involves other departments, specifically the State Department, and some involvement that they had in this.
+And then he said, we're in the middle of what I call phase two of our investigation, which involves other departments, specifically the State Department, and some involvement that they had in this.

 Now, names you're going to hear a lot of should not surprise you.